 Players take turns reading questions out loud and then everyone in the room points at their answer.
 It’s ideal for groups of four or more and recommended for adults only (18+).

 Misc.
-Goods Co Playing Cards
+Goods Co.
+Quality Playing Cards Deck

 If you’re looking for a premium set of playing cards, this set by Misc.
 Goods Co. is one of the prettiest you'll find.
 While it still has the classic card look, the illustrations have a more luxe feel, and each card is made on quality card stock that's thick and built to last.